 When Can I Turn My Baby Around to Face Forward in the Car?

-Determining when a baby can face forward in the car is an important milestone for parents.
-According to the American Academy of Pediatrics, children should remain in rear-facing car seats until they have outgrown car seat height and weight limits of the seat.1
+When can babies face forward in car seats?
+According to the American Academy of Pediatrics, children should remain in rear-facing car seats until they have outgrown the car seat height and weight limits.1 Here's why.

 Keep your little owlets safe with our weekly newsletter